 - Looking for snow?
 Head anywhere from Arnold to Bear Valley Mountain.
-Get the 411 on current snow conditions by checking out Mattly’s Bear Valley Weather or call us 7 days a week 9:30 AM to 4:30 PM to find the best destination for your next snowy getaway 1-209-736-0049.
-Or go to our website at www.gocalaveras.com. for some fun information about winter outdoor activities.
+Get the 411 on current snow conditions by checking out Mattly’s Bear Valley Weather or call us 7 days a week 9:30 AM to 4:30 PM to find the best destination for your next snowy getaway 209-736-0049.
+Or find sled, ski, snowmobile, and general snow play ideas at www.gocalaveras.com.

 Moving More in Calaveras: Kick Up the Intensity

 Take your outdoor movement up a notch, and turn any of the above walks into runs!
 Calaveras has several running events throughout the year like the the Arnold Rim Trail Endurance Run (coming in May 2023) or the local family favorite Klassen Klassic Turkey Trot every Thanksgiving in Murphys.
 Keep an eye on our calendar of events for opportunities to join us on the trails in Calaveras!

 Moving More in Calaveras: Yoga & Fitness Centers